true

 and ne

-functions can additionally also compare boolean values.$a
+functions can additionally also compare boolean values.

 contains a number that is more than 0